-Take a food, winery, or distillery tour to get a unique perspective on the best produce, fruits, and other fare that Gatlinburg farmers have to offer.
-With a moonshine tasting tour, you’ll learn how moonshine is distilled.
+Take a food, winery, or distillery tour to get a unique perspective on the best produce, fruits, and other fares that Gatlinburg farmers have to offer.
+With a moonshine-tasting tour, you’ll learn how moonshine is distilled.
 The Wine and Shine Tour takes you to a couple of local wineries and moonshine distilleries.

 Seriously, if you go to Tennessee and don’t taste moonshine or Tennessee homemade wines, have you really gone to Tennessee?
 We think not.